juba666/cic-go/README.md

 # cic.go

 ## Compound Interest Calculator
-Compound interest is one of the most powerful forces of investing. ...
-Simple interest simply means a set percentage of the principal every year, and is rarely used in practice.
-On the other hand, compound interest is applied to both loans and deposit accounts.
+Compound interest is one of the most powerful forces in investing.
+Simple interest simply means a set percentage of the principal for the period, and is rarely used in practice.
+On the other hand, compound interest is applied to both loans, investments and deposit accounts.
 ```
 f = p × ((r/100)+1) ^ n